ScrapCodes/FIPS-compliance/blogs/spark-meets-fips.md

             ```$ readelf -d /lib64/libnss3.so```

 1.2.
 However, if the latest version of this library is desired and to enable FIPS module at the compile time - a
  build from source is required.
-Note that, FIPS module for NSS library is already installed in RHEL 7.7.
-Then the only
+Note that, FIPS module for NSS library is already installed in RHEL 7.8 with FIPS mode enabled.
- benefit of building from the source is latest version.
+ So, it is not necessary to build from source.

   1.2.1.
 Download the latest version of Mozilla NSS library from their website and following the instructions provided.